pszczeszynski/BattleBotsSim/Communication/README.md

 2. Open the Communication folder in vscode (the folder this README is in)

 3. Open the platformio menu on the left side (the alien icon) and project tasks should appear
+    - The `All` target will automatically look for and flash all connected teensys with the unified firmware target
     - The `Unified` target will automatically determine whether tx/rx/position depending on ID pins.
 IE it can be flashed to all boards.
+This target will scan and flash the first connected board
     - To force a board to act as a specific board regardless of ID pins the Transmitter/Receiver targets may be used.=

 4. To use the debug serial interface, download tycommander [here](https://github.com/Koromix/tytools).